achernodub/targer/README.md

 you can access the code at https://github.com/uhh-lt/targer.
 There you will find instructions on how to run this web application locally.

-URL for accessing web-application and web-service online: http://ltdemos.informatik.uni-hamburg.de/targer/.
+URL for accessing TARGER web-application and web-service online: http://ltdemos.informatik.uni-hamburg.de/targer/.

 # Design